naredula-jana/Jiny-Kernel/doc/benchmarks.md

 The below benchmarks show Jiny as performed better then linux, one of the reason is linux is generic kernel designed to run on the metal  when compare to Jiny designed for virtual platform.
 The following are performance enhancments and techniques used in different work loads:

 - Benchmark-1(CPU centric): Comparisions of cpu centric app running in linux vm versus same app running in Jiny vm.
 There is big improvement when the same app run in Jiny vm as High priority app.
-- Benchmark-2(Network centric): Comparisions of network throughput in linux vm versus Jiny vm.
+- Benchmark-2.1(Network centric - virtio-vhost): Comparisions of network throughput in linux vm versus Jiny vm.
 There is 20%-50% improvement in network throughput in Jiny Vm when compare to linux vm on the same hardware.
+- Benchmark-2.2(Network centric - Virtio-user): Similar to the above(2.1), except the switch will located at the userspace instead of host kernel(linux brduge).
 - Benchmark-3(Storage centric): In progress.
 - Benchmark-4(PageCache): Comparisions of Read/write throughput for Hadoop workload.
 Improvement of 20% in read/write throughput of hdfs/hadoop workloads.
 - Benchmark-5(Malloc): Memory  improvements with zero page accumulation and other related techiniques: In progress